Horațiu Rădulescu: Life

 Beginning in the early 1970s Rădulescu's works began to be performed at the leading contemporary music festivals, including Gaudeamus (Taaroa, 1971; in ko 'tro – mioritic space, 1972), Darmstadt (Flood for the Eternal's Origins, 1972), Royan (fountains of my sky, 1973; Lamento di Gesù, 1975), Metz (Wild Incantesimo for nine orchestras, 1978; Byzantine Prayer, 1988) and Donaueschingen.
 From 1979 to 1981 he studied computer-assisted composition and psycho-acoustics at IRCAM, although his work makes relatively little use of electronic means of sound production.

 In 1983 he founded the ensemble European Lucero in Paris to perform his own works, a variable ensemble consisting of soloists specialising in the techniques required for his music.
 In 1991 he founded the Lucero Festival.

 In the mid-1980s Rădulescu was based in Freiburg, Germany, though for many years he retained an address in Versailles.
 In 1988 he lived in Berlin on a DAAD fellowship, and in 1989–90 he was a resident in San Francisco and Venice as a laureate of the Villa Médici hors les murs scholarship.
 In the mid-1990s he moved to Switzerland, living first in Clarens and later in Vevey.
-He died in Paris on 25 September 2008.
+He died from cancer in Paris on 25 September 2008 and found his final resting place at the cemetery of Clarens.